bivumaji/Contact-Us/README.md

 # contact-us

-This is an Contact Us page.
-Which has been created using HTML and CSS.
+This is a responsive contact us page.
+Which is created using HTML and CSS.